Sanchitp990/Programming_Languages/Web Development/Backend Development/Python/Chapter-01_Get_Started/Chapter-01_Get_Started.md

-# Chapter - 01
+# Chapter - 01 | Get Started

-## Get Started with python
+## Overview

-In this get started with python we will install python software in our computer system.
+In this tutorial, you will learn how to install python in your computer system.
+In this we will cover this topic :
+- Python Installation
+- Code Editor Installation
+- First Python Program

-### Python Installation
+## Python Installation

 Many PCs and Macs will have python already installed.